younghhk/MMS-external-scoring/README.md

 ## Contact

-For questions or clarifications, please contact the study team.
+For questions or clarifications, please contact the study team at erikka.loftfield@nih.gov , kaelyn.burns@nih.gov
+, or grace.hong@nih.gov
+.